mikeippath/vm_checker/README.md

 - Improvements needed: Better error handling around API endpoints, credentials, and other configurations in the scripts.
 - TPWM integration.
-- Historical logs of servers added or removed with date/time.
 - Example output files are provided for reference.

 Feel free to contribute, report issues, or suggest improvements.